 Tuesday, November 11, 2014, 4:30PMNewhouse Center for the Humanities, Green Hall/Free and Open to the Public

 Hailed as the voice of young Israel and one of its most radical and extraordinary writers, Etgar Keret is internationally acclaimed for his short stories.
 Born in Tel Aviv in 1967 to an extremely diverse family, his brother heads an Israeli group that lobbies for the legalization of marijuana, and his sister is an orthodox Jew and the mother of ten children.
 Keret regards his family as a microcosm of Israel.
 His book, The Nimrod Flip-Out, (Farrar, Straus & Giroux, 2006), is a collection of 32 short stories that captures the craziness of life in Israel today.
 Rarely extending beyond three or four pages, these stories fuse the banal with the surreal.
 Shot through with a dark, tragicomic sensibility and casual, comic-strip violence, he offers a window on a surreal world that is at once funny and sad.
+His most recent book, Suddenly a Knock on the Door (2010), became an instant #1 bestseller in Israel and came out in the US in 2012.

 "A brilliant writer...completely unlike any writer I know.
 The voice of the next generation." —Salman Rushdie